wikimatze/wikimatze.de/_drafts/2014-03-13-deploying-padrino-applications-on-anynines.md

        To set your Ruby version add this line to your Gemfile:" ruby '1.9.3'"
        # See https://devcenter.heroku.com/articles/ruby-versions for more information."
-Checking status of app 'anynines-padrino-mysql'...
+Checking status of app 'padrino-hello-world-anynines-mysql'....
-  0 of 1 instances running (1 starting)
   1 of 1 instances running (1 running)
 Push successful!
-App 'anynines-padrino-mysql' available at anynines-padrino-mysql.de.a9sapp.eu
+App 'padrino-hello-world-anynines-mysql' available at padrino-hello-world-anynines-mysql.de.a9sapp.eu

 {% endhighlight %}